Attribute Driven Design in Software Architecture

 - the ADD process may not be required for very small projects

-- capture inputs and decisions in the development team's task management system
+- capture Design Inputs and Decisions in the development team's task management system

 - or create a short Development Specification document